Senior Nutrition: Healthy Meals for the Elderly

 • Hormone changes: In women, hormonal changes brought on by menopause (which typically occurs between the ages of 45 and 55, though it can go later) are associated with increased total body fat and abdominal fat.
 This extra weight raises the risk of cardiovascular disease and affects sexual function and quality of life.

-• Muscle loss: It’s common to lose muscle and strength as you age (called sarcopenia), unless you regularly exercise and use weight-bearing routines to help counteract the tendency.
+• Muscle loss: It’s common to lose muscle and strength as you age (called sarcopenia) unless you regularly exercise and use weight-bearing routines to help counteract the tendency.
 Without this deliberate strength-building, bones become weaker which leads to an increase of falls and fractures.
 Approximately 20% of those younger than 70 but 50% of those over 80 are affected by sarcopenia.

 • Constipation: Constipation is a common problem as people age, especially those over 65, and more often in women.
 The reasons?
 Less exercise, and more medications that list it as a possible side effect.
 A diet rich in fiber not only helps relieve constipation, it can also help prevent diverticular disease, which can develop into diverticulitis and may present a need for surgery.